 Furthermore, we set the overall timescale of the model by scaling the base rate $\gamma_\text{ex}^{\text{BC}}$ to match the average microtubule lifetime from experimental data \cite{gardner2011depolymerizing}.
-This yields $\gamma_\text{ex}^{\text{BC}}=34.7$ s$^{-1}$, consistent with single-molecule measurements of the GTP-tubulin association rate at $40.8\pm19.2$ s$^{-1}$ \cite{mickolajczyk2019direct}.
+This yields $\gamma_\text{ex}^{\text{BC}}=31.8$ s$^{-1}$, consistent with single-molecule measurements of the GTP-tubulin association rate at $44.2\pm20.8$ s$^{-1}$ \cite{mickolajczyk2019direct}.
 The resulting lifetime distribution is shown in the bottom panel of Fig. \ref{fig_results}(b), which is also peaked and matches experimental results \cite{gardner2011depolymerizing}.

 More generally, our model captures dynamic instability across a wide range of tubulin concentrations $[c]$.
 To model changing concentrations, we set both GTP-tubulin association and dissociation rates ($\gamma_\text{ex}^\text{BC}$ and $\gamma_\text{ex}^\text{CB}$) proportional to $[c]$ based on experimental measurements \cite{walker1988dynamic,gardner2011rapid}.
 Past experiments reported dynamic instability for concentrations from 5 to 30 $\mu$M \cite{walker1988dynamic,fygenson1994phase,odde1995kinetics,gardner2011depolymerizing}.
 Across this broad range of concentrations, our model consistently reproduces dynamic instability in contrast to previous single-filament models \cite{margolin2006analysis,ranjith2009nonequilibrium,padinhateeri2012random,bowne2013microtubule}, as the topological edge currents remain robust to changing reaction rates from different concentrations.